josefernandes-dvl/josefernandes-dvl/README.md

 ###

-<p align="left">🔍Looking for opportunities in the coding area and always open to new experiences!</p>
+<p align="left">🔍Looking for opportunities in the coding area.
+Learn more about me in my linkedin!</p>

 ###